cloudera-cemea/mlops-mlflow/lab_3_monitoring/README.md

 }

 model_api_response = cml_client.create_model(CreateModelRequest, os.getenv("CDSW_PROJECT_ID"))

+...
 ```

-## Bad Example: Lack of Visibility into Model Behavior in Production
+## Problem: Lack of Visibility into Model Behavior in Production

 Once a model is deployed, not knowing how it is performing in real-world conditions can lead to performance degradation, undetected failures, and poor decision-making.
 Without proper monitoring, issues may go unnoticed until they start impacting users or business processes.